MEET YOUR Nutrition coaches,

 I grew up in a “health-conscious” home in the 80’s and 90’s, when healthy meant Snackwells cookies, Gold 'n Soft Margarine, Basic 4 cereal, and corn was still a vegetable.
 Despite the bad information fed to my family through the media (and despite the fact that dessert was just as much a food group in my home as vegetables, fruit, and meat were) I was fortunately still indoctrinated with the message that eating well and being healthy are important, even if our practice in this arena was flawed.
 As I got older I started to investigate what “being healthy” meant for me.

 The first iteration of this exploration meant becoming vegetarian and eventually vegan.
 I walked this path for 12 years of my life, starting as a teen ordering Big Macs with no meat (yes, seriously) and eventually learning about the importance of vegetables.
 Even still, I ate a lot of pasta and not-dogs, not-cheese, and not-meat products.
-It took a car hitting me on a bike for me to figure out that all of these “not-” products, in reality, are simply NOT food.
-My body needed healing after the crash and, the very next day, after not having eaten it in 12 years, I craved chicken SO BADLY!
+It took a bike accident for me to figure out that all of these “not-” products, were in reality, simply NOT food.
+My body needed healing after the crash and, the very next day, after not having eaten it in 12 years, I craved chicken SO.
+FREAKING.
+MUCH!
 My body was trying to tell me something...

 As the low-fat diet craze was in full effect I chose my animal products carefully.
 Fat-free milk and yogurt; only egg whites and chicken breast; and definitely no red meat.
 I felt better eating this way than when I was a vegetarian, but was left underwhelmed by the flavors and textures of my meals, often resorting to pre-packaged protein drinks instead of whole foods.
 Somewhere the intuitive part of me kept screaming that it made no sense to throw away entire parts of a food or to eat things made in a factory but the media is a powerful force.